michaelbrooks/rechattr-stream-prototype/README.md

 Structure
 --------

-The main.js file initializes the high level controllers of the application and kicks things off.
+The `js/main.js` file initializes the high level controllers of the application and kicks things off.

-The generator.js file defines how content is randomly generated, through a set of internal timers.
+The `js/generator.js` file defines how content is randomly generated, through a set of internal timers.
-When new content is created within this class, it triggers events which are detected by main.js.
+When new content is created within this class, it triggers events which are detected by `js/main.js`.
-These events are passed on the the class defined in rendering.js.
+These events are passed on for rendering.
 For example, when a new poll is generated, a `poll` event is triggered on the generator, resulting in a call to the `renderPoll` method on the rendering class.

-The rendering class, in rendering.js, defines a set of methods for handling different content types.
+The rendering class, in `js/rendering.js`, defines a set of methods for handling different content types.
 It uses several [Backbone.js](http://backbonejs.org/) (actually [Backbone.Marionette.js](http://marionettejs.com/)) views for rendering the different types of content.

-The views rely on Underscore.js templates defined at the bottom of index.html to generate markup.
+The views rely on [Underscore.js](http://underscorejs.org/) templates defined at the bottom of `index.html` to generate markup.
-The styles are defined in css/main.less, which is to be compiled to css/main.css.
+The styles are defined in `css/main.less`, which is to be compiled to `css/main.css`.

 Installation